himanshugeek12/Mobile-Sales-Analysis/README.md

 - What is the **day-wise sales performance trend**?

-  - Dashboard Interaction <a href="https://github.com/himanshugeek12/Mobile-Sales-Analysis/blob/master/Mobile-Sales-Analysis.png">View Dashboard</a>
+-Dashboard Interaction <a href="https://github.com/himanshugeek12/Mobile-Sales-Analysis/blob/master/Mobile-Sales-Analysis.png">View Dashboard</a>

 ## 🔄 Process
 - Collected and validated raw data using SQL queries.